Summary

 An employee stock purchasing plan (ESPP) allows employees to purchase company stock at a discounted price.
 In this company-run program, employees contribute to the ESPP through payroll deductions that accrue between the date at which they’re offered and the purchase date.
 When the purchase date arrives, the company uses the funds that have accumulated in employees’ plans to buy stock in the company on behalf of the employees.

-What Are Employee Share Purchase Plans (ESPP)?
+What are Employee Share Purchase Plans (ESPP)?

 Plain and simple, an employee share purchase plan (ESPP) allows employees to purchase company stock at a discount, which can range from 5% to 15% off.
 ESPPs are offered as an added benefit for employees like 401(k)s.